gyadam/trivia-backend/README.md

 * Apply test-driven development, writing unit tests for each endpoint
 * Deploy the backend (and frontend) application to Heroku

-Both the frontend and backend of Udacity Trivia are hosted on heroku, and are accessible at the folling URLs:
+Both the frontend and backend of Udacity Trivia are hosted on [Heroku](https://www.heroku.com/), and are accessible at the folling URLs:

 * **Frontend**: https://udacitytrivia.herokuapp.com/
 * **Backend**: http://trivbackend.herokuapp.com/